SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 "You're the best gift I ever got,
 "Stop loving you, I will not,
 "Fur so white, eyes so bright,
-"Everyday with you just feels right.
+"Every day with you just feels right.

-"You're smile brings joy to my life,
+"Your smile brings joy to my life,
 "When I'm with you, there is no strife,
 "When we kiss, it feels so great,
-"There is nothing about you I hate.
+"There is nothing about you, I hate.

 "Around you, I will always smile,
 "For you, I would go every mile,